joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 - Be able to describe what the data structure is, and at least one example where using one would be a good choice
 - Be able to code a basic version in pseudo-code/JavaScript
 - Be strong enough with these fundamentals to learn more and be able to build on top of this knowledge

+Since we've been working with small amounts of data, we have not had to worry about the implications of our choices.
+Computers are fast and can handle small amounts of data very well.

+However, as we grow as programmers, we will need to start thinking about what happens when we have larger data sets.

+We are often considering the speed of:

+- Creating data
+- Reading (looking up) data
+- Updating data
+- Deleting data

+Generally, there are solutions that allow us very fast read/lookups which make sense for some applications - ie going to an online dictionary - typically the definitions don't change or change very infrequently, so we would want to be sure we can get the definitions as fast as possible.

+In contrast, if we are working on an application that tracks a very large warehouse's stocks of different products, we are likely often updating quantities, adding new items and removing old items.
+We would want to be able to update things very quickly.

 ## Nodes